AI-Stuff/layered/README.md

 ### Evaluation

-Finally, we want to see what you network has learned.
+Finally, we want to see what our network has learned.
 We do this by letting the network predict classes for the testing examples.
-The highest probability is the model's best bet, thus the `np.argmax`.
+The strongest class is the model's best bet, thus the `np.argmax`.

 ```python
 import numpy as np